 You have to understand the basics and good habits.
 Many ways how R stores the data.
 For example, one of the most commonly used is a data frame that is similar to a table.
 What are packages and how to use them?
 It’s important to understand those things and other basic concepts before digging deep.

 4. You can begin work with R independently by focusing on the same functions you use in Excel.
 It is a little bit boring, but it’s great for comparing results and understanding that you are doing it correctly.
-Excel is an excellent tool for learning analysis methods, basic descriptive statistics or data transformations because you can comfortably build them from scratch.
-For example, in a simple way you can do a regression analysis in Excel, but when you decided to use some sophisticated forecasting algorithms, then it is time to practice R. It’s a lot easier when you already gained experience with Excel.
+Excel is an excellent tool for learning analysis methods, basic descriptive statistics, or data transformations because you can comfortably build them from scratch.
+For example, in a simple way you can do regression analysis in Excel, but when you decided to use some sophisticated forecasting algorithms, then it is time to practice R. It’s a lot easier when you already gained experience with Excel.

-5. Learn how to use Excel familiar data sources in R. For example Excel and CSV files or copy data from R to Excel.
+5. Learn how to use Excel with familiar data sources in R. For example Excel and CSV files or copy data from R to Excel.